-- The ability to develop a regional education cooperative that enables learners to accomplish seamless transfer between high school and college, and enables administrators to procure all the educational opportunities needed within the cooperative; - The ability to connect additional schools or groups of schools to Network Nebraska for intrastate and interstate connectivity as well as cost savings from lower priced Internet; - The ability to provide a common central scheduling or asset management software to streamline the process for reserving and activating video classrooms; - The ability to enter into contracts that would provide flexible use of the existing bandwidth, capable of supporting multiple streams of data (including videoconferencing, streaming video, Internet1, Internet2 and other types of digital traffic) at the discretion of end users; - The ability to regionalize resource allocation, technical support, network management, and load balancing of Internet bandwidth [See Appendix #2]; - The ability to negotiate early contract termination for at least four of the nine consortia (95 sites) allowing them to upgrade by 2007 to a fully interoperable video technology.
+- The ability to develop a regional education cooperatives that enables learners to accomplish seamless transfer between high school and college, and enables administrators to procure all the educational opportunities needed within the cooperative; - The ability to connect additional schools or groups of schools to Network Nebraska for intrastate and interstate connectivity as well as cost savings from lower priced Internetand access to Internet2;

+- The ability to provide a common central scheduling or asset management software to streamline the process for reserving and activating video classrooms; - The ability to enter into contracts that would provide flexible use of the existing bandwidth, capable of supporting multiple streams of data services (including videoconferencing, streaming video, Internet1, Internet2 and other types of digital traffic) at the discretion of end users; - The ability to regionalize future resource allocation, technical support, network management, and load balancing of Internet bandwidth [See Appendix #2]; - The ability to maximize the use of eLearning management software and digital media resources to augment synchronous video instruction. - The ability to negotiate early contract termination for at least four of the nine consortia (95 sites) allowing them to upgrade by 2007 to a fully interoperable video technology.